-Recently, there have been many attempts by Congress to strengthen FARA enforcement.
-While well intentioned, without modifying the Act, stronger enforcement could have significant negative consequences.
+FARA was originally enacted in 1938 to combat fascist propaganda.
+In the face of renewed concern about foreign influence, there have recently been many attempts by Congress to strengthen its enforcement.
+While well intentioned, without modifying the underlying Act, stronger enforcement could have significant negative consequences.
 This briefer introduces the dangers FARA poses to civil society, both in the US and abroad.